Georgia high school seniors expelled after posting racist viral video to social media

 CARROLLTON, Ga.
 (WSAV) – Two Georgia high school seniors have been expelled and will reportedly not graduate after posting a racist video on social media.

-The Carrollton High School students posted the video Thursday on TikTok, where it quickly went viral and spread across other social media platforms.
+Two seniors at Carrollton High School posted the video on TikTok on Thursday, where it quickly went viral and spread across other social media platforms.
 The video shows the two students using the n-word and saying derogatory things about African Americans.

 The students, one boy and one girl, can be seen in a bathroom mimicking a cooking show using labeled cups of water.

-The two then pour cups of water labeled “Eat watermelon and fried chicken,” “Rob people,” and “Go to jail” into the sink, while they skip pouring a cup labeled “Make good choices.”
+The two then pour cups of water labeled “Eat watermelon and fried chicken”, “Rob people”, and “Go to jail” into the sink, and skip pouring a cup labeled “Make good choices.”

 The students were quickly identified, and Carrollton City School District Superintendent Dr. Mark Albertus issued a statement Thursday night.